QLD Burn Injury Compensation Claim Lawyers

 • Friction burns

-As with any injury claim, the value of your case relies on your unique situation.
-A fourth-degree burn is worth more than a first-degree burn.
-Compensation is calculated based on the impact of your physical or mental harm on your life.
-Our burn injury lawyers will provide a claim estimate when you contact us for your free case review.
+As with any injury claim, the value of a case relies on your unique situation.
+But of course, a fourth-degree burn is worth more than a first-degree burn.

-The nature of your injury and how you acquired your burns damage determine your eligibility to make a claim.
+The nature of your injury and how you acquired your burn damage determine your eligibility to make a claim.
 If you were damaged by another person or party’s total or partial negligence, you might have a case.
-Even if you partially contributed to your accident, you could still have a successful case.
-Please contact our personal injury lawyers to understand your legal options.
-It’s free to know where you stand.

 In Queensland, you have three years to lodge a common law claim for burn injury damages from the accident date.
 There are rare exceptions if you exceed this date.
-A Splatt burn injury lawyer will advise you of the deadline for your case for free.

 The party liable for paying fair compensation is decided by where your accident happened.
 For example: